 If you have more than a hundred grand in the bank, you can take measures to insure all of it.
 One way to do this is to spread your funds across more than one bank -- just make sure they are owned by different institutions.
 You can even maximize how much you have insured at one bank by taking advantage of different ownership categories.
 For instance, IRAs are insured up to $250,000.
 But even if you didn't take the time to insure all of your bank funds, the FDIC goes the extra mile and tries to refund even uninsured funds.
 Although it can't always return all of your money, on average it returns 72 cents on the dollar [Bruce].

-If you still have questions about what is or isn't insured, visit the FDIC estimator link on the next page.
+If you still have questions about what is or isn't insured, visit the FDIC estimator link below.

 - AP.
 "What if my bank fails?
 Some questions and answers."
 MSN Money.
 July 14th, 2008.
 (Aug.
 15th, 2008) http://news.moneycentral.msn.com/provider/providerarticle.aspx?feed=AP&date =20080714&id=8890587

 - Bruce, Laura.
 "What happens when a bank fails?"
 Bankrate.com.
 Updated July 14th, 2008.
 (Aug.
 15, 2008) http://www.bankrate.com/brm/news/chk/20080509-bank-failures-Q-and-A-a1.asp

 - FDIC.
 "Deposit Insurance Coverage Frequently Asked Questions."
 Federal Deposit Insurance Corporation.
 Updated May 22, 2006.
 (Aug.
 15, 2008) http://www.fdic.gov/deposit/deposits/deposit/faqs/index.html